News&Knowledge from SgQ

 Miter joints are the point where craftsmanship truly shows.
 Customers can immediately tell whether the work is refined or not—this is how the SGQ team handles it:

-Sliding & Swing Door Tip: How to Cut for Easy Assembly
+Tips for Sliding and Swing Door Systems: How to Cut for Easy Assembly and Smooth Operation

 For sliding and swing doors, precision is everything.
 A cutting error of even 1 mm can lead to stiffness, noise, or difficulty installing hardware.